robashton/blog/input/pages/This week, let's create a start-up - Day 5/content.markdown

-Final day, how did we do?
+Final day of "[Build a start-up in a week](entries/this-week,-lets-create-a-start-up.html)", how did we do?

 Well, we deployed all assets to Amazon and ported across Sam's first customer from his original single-tenant system and everything works as expected.
 This work included lots of tidy up and "making nice jobs", very little faffing :)